bradwilson/ansible-dev-pc/README.md

 ## Debian 10

 * PowerShell Core is not (yet) supported on Debian 10.
 You can [download a v7 preview build manually](https://github.com/powershell/powershell#get-powershell) in the meantime.

-## Pop!_OS desktop 19.10 / Ubuntu desktop 19.10

-* The "Dash to Panel" Gnome extension appears to be broken.

 ## macOS